joelczk/writeups/HTB/Beep.md

 https://beep.htb/vtigercrm            (Status: 301) [Size: 309] [--> https://beep.htb/vtigercrm/]
 ```

-Next, we will visit the https://beep.htb.
-From the website we realize that the website uses PHP.
+Visitng https://beep.htb, we realize that the website uses PHP.
 Now, we will use gobuster to find for endpoints with PHP

 ```
 ┌──(kali㉿kali)-[~]